BarisTutakli/blog/_posts/2021-12-05-abstraction-dependency-injection.md

 }
 ```
 <p style='text-align: justify;'>
-Now it's your turn.
-Create an EfnstructoralDal.
+Now it's your turn:) Create an EfInstructoralDal.
 Then, visit my GitHub repository to see the whole project. </p>
 <a></a>

 <a href="https://github.com/baristutakli/">Visit my Github account</a>